akuklev/HOCC/README.md

 <center><b>HOTT + Reedy + ◇/□ + reflective universes = HOCC</b></center>

 A sound theoretical foundation still needs to be put into shape.
 In a series of short proposals ([Literate Kotlin](https://akuklev.github.io/Literate_Kotlin/literate_kotlin.pdf), [Declarative Kotlin](https://akuklev.github.io/Literate_Kotlin/declarative_kotlin.pdf), [Academic Kotlin](https://akuklev.github.io/Literate_Kotlin/academic_kotlin.pdf), a few pages each) we develop a versatile syntax designed for excellent readability, conciseness, and typographic perfection.
-It is based on Kotlin, Python, Agda, and Lean, with some elements of Fortress, Scala.
+It is based on Kotlin, Python, Agda, and Lean, with some elements of Fortress and Scala.
 It's the culmination of over two decades of meticulous collection and evaluation of ideas, carefully assembled into a coherent system.

 § HCCC as a programming language
 --------------------------------

-Computantional type theories can be used as functional programming languages, and HCCC is an exceptionally powerful one due to its ability to make use of classical termination proofs.
+Computational type theories can be used as functional programming languages, and HCCC is an exceptionally powerful one due to its ability to make use of classical termination proofs.
 Since the Turing-complete `Computation<T>`-monad is available as an inductive-inductive type, non-terminating computations can also be expressed and handled.
-Furthermore, the computational interpretation of ◇-modality is given by the recently introduced Verse Calculus, adjoining the great expressiveness of functional logic programming.
+In addition, the computational interpretation of ◇-modality is given by the recently introduced Verse Calculus, which adds the great expressiveness of deterministic functional logic programming.
 HCCC seems to have everything you could ever want from a language for _non-interactive programming_, but as great as it sounds in theory, programming in bare-bones intensional type theories demands for frustrating amounts of explicit proofs of termination, productivity, and convertibility.

 To make a decent programming language, HCCC would need indexed modalities for size-guarded recursion and clock-guarded corecursion, and SMT solver-based system of liquid types.